 Cherbourg – The Artists – Signac, Paul

-This page forms part of a series of pages dedicated to the many artists who painted in Cherbourg.
+This page forms part of a series of pages dedicated to the many artists who worked in Cherbourg.
 A full list of all the artists with a link to their works can be found at the bottom of this page.

 Paul Signac (1863 – 1935) was a French Post-Impressionist painter.
 He followed a course of training in architecture before, at the age of 18, deciding to pursue a career as a painter, after attending an exhibit of Monet‘s work.
 He sailed on the Mediterranean Sea, visiting the coasts of Europe and painting the landscapes he encountered.
 In later years, he also painted a series of watercolors of French harbor cities.